digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

 A cryptographic key pair can uniquely be identified through the fingerprint of the public key.
-By owning the associated private key, an entity can always prove unambigously through a signature that the entity is the owner of the public key.
+By owning the associated private key, an entity can always prove unambiguously through a signature that the entity is the owner of the public key.
 We are using this principle heavily in our system to verify and authorize the activities of the participants.
 As such, we can introduce the second principle: